Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Experiments

-\textbf{Results:} \cref{tab:spatial_reasoning} showcases Embodied-R1’s strong performance across a range of spatial reasoning benchmarks with \textbf{only 3B parameters}. \alg achieves the best results among all evaluated open-source models, consistently outperforming other spatially enhanced models with an average rank of 2.1.
-Incorporating common-sense data further boosts performance, with \alg outperforming its own variant trained without this data (Rank 3.4).
-We hypothesize that more diverse data can stimulate Embodied-R1's exploratory reasoning capabilities.
-Additionally, \alg surpasses models trained solely with SFT, i.e., Embodied-SFT (Rank 3.7). \alg demonstrates superior spatial reasoning abilities compared to other specialized embodied spatial VLMs, including RoboBrain-7B and FSD-13B.
+\textbf{Results:} As shown in \cref{tab:spatial_reasoning}, \alg demonstrates state-of-the-art performance among open-source models \textbf{with only 3B parameter}.
+It achieves an average rank of 2.1, significantly outperforming its variants trained without common-sense data (\alg w/o CS, Rank 3.4) or with only SFT (Embodied-SFT, Rank 3.7).
+We believe that more diverse data can stimulate exploratory reasoning capabilities. \alg surpasses larger, specialized embodied models, including RoboBrain-7B and FSD-13B, underscoring the effectiveness of our RFT training strategy.